U.S. to send envoy to Saudi Arabia; Texas suggests oil output cuts

 U.S. officials believe Saudi Arabia’s move to flood oil markets compounds the global economic crash during a crisis caused by the pandemic.

-A senior Energy Department official will be sent to Riyadh for months at least to work closely with State Department officials and the existing energy attache, the senior U.S. officials said, on condition of anonymity.
+A senior Energy Department official will be sent to Riyadh for months at least to work closely with State Department officials and the existing energy attache, the senior U.S. officials said, on the condition of anonymity.

 Trump administration officials said Saudi Arabia has for decades been a steadfast leader of stability in the global oil market.
 The energy representative would help the countries return to a path of stability, they said.